data-solution-automation-engine/DIRECT/Reference_Databases/readme.md

 This project format also allows building the project using dotnet, removing a dependency on other, less readily available toolings, which can be helpful when building in containers, or through pipelines with limited tool support.

-Version and references are kept at SQL Server 2019/150
+Version and references in the project are currently Azure SQL database, which is only using the master reference.

+Add/remove references as needed, and set the version to the expected target.
+The below example uses version 150 instead (SQL Server 2019)

 ## Creating a project